 - CIA World Factbook: Country information, including population and economic statistics.

 - Statistical Sites on the World Wide Web: Links to statistical sites from around the world, as well as US federal agencies.

 - United Nations Statistics Division: Statistical information on topics such as economics, demographics, environment, and energy.

 - World Bank Data: Statistical information by country on a broad range of topics, including agriculture, climate change, economics, education, energy, gender, health, labor, poverty, science and technology, social development, and urban development.

-- Nation MasterTermed a “massive central data source and a handy way to graphically compare nations.
-NationMaster is a vast compilation of data from such sources as the CIA World Factbook, UN, and OECD.”
+- Nation Master: A large central data source and good way to graphically compare nations.
+NationMaster is compiles data from sources like the CIA World Factbook, UN, and OECD.

-- Population Bulletins explore current domestic and international population issues and trends.
-Written for a general audience by noted experts, they present population topics in clear and objective text with colorful graphics.
+- Population Bulletin: Includes current domestic and international population issues and trends.
+Written for a general audience by noted experts, presenting population topics in clear and objective text with colorful graphics.